klinquist/airbnbScheduler/README.md

 ## Changelog

+* 0.1.7: Also send notifications for new schedules found (not part of initial startup)
 * 0.1.6: Bug related to checking if a date is in the past when it occurs today
 * 0.0.5: Another quick bug fix related to the same as below.
 * 0.0.4: Fix to removing deleted schedules over and over again